wangcccc/wangcccc.github.io/article/howtos/how_to_install_and_config_ubuntu_server_on_virtualbox.md

 4. Install the updates if you like or just reboot to finish.

 # Config
+### How to change timezone?

+    # list zoneinfos
+    ls /usr/share/zoneinfo
+    # link the localtime to the timezone you want to set
+    sudo ln -s /usr/share/zoneinfo/Asia/Shanghai /etc/localtime

 ### How to change the terminal resolution?
 1. Add the following three settings to `/etc/default/grub`: